Xenochalepus rufithorax

-Xenochalepus rufithorax is a species of beetle of the family Chrysomelidae.
+Xenochalepus rufithorax is a species of beetle in the family Chrysomelidae.
 It is found in Costa Rica, El Salvador, Mexico (Guerrero, Veracruz) and Nicaragua.

 Description

 It is very similar to Xenochalepus erythroderus, but the clypeus is rather larger, less distinctly pentangular, and the oblique apical foveae are much smaller and narrower, the sides of the thorax are slightly distinctly trisinuate.
 The elytra are entirely black, and their apical teeth are rather finer.